alexersh/news-page/README.md

-# Build a blog using Nest.js, Vue.js and MongoDB
+# Build a news page using Nest.js, Vue.js and MongoDB

-Application repo for a simple news-page application built with Nest.js, Vue.js and MongoDB.
+Application repo for a simple news page application built with Nest.js, Vue.js and MongoDB.

 ## Getting Started
 This prototype is divided into two separate sections.
 Namely the Backend ( Built with Nest.js) and the frontend